 - agreements or arrangements with respect to future employment, leaves of absence and continuation of payments or benefits from a former employer, and

 - outside positions as an officer, director, trustee, general partner, proprietor, employee, consultant, etc. of any organization (but positions with religious, social, fraternal or political entities are excluded, as are solely honorary positions).

-Note: The SF 278 is releasable to the public upon request.
+Note: The OGE Form 278 is releasable to the public upon request.
 Filers should avoid including unnecessary or personal information.
-For example, do not include account numbers and instead of using the names of a spouse or child the Filer could use “spouse” or “child 1.”
+For example, do not include account numbers and instead of using the names of a spouse or child the Filer could use "spouse" or "child 1."

 OGE Form 450, Confidential Financial Disclosure